 Mrs. Curtis, whose husband is held for ransom and she's stuck trying to decide whether or not to give up her case of Wonka Bars to save his life.

-Mrs. Teavee, who is a schoolteacher.
-She hears Wonka play a tune and immediately says "Rachmaninoff" - but the tune is actually from Mozart's The Marriage of Figaro, which sounds nothing like Rachmaninoff.
+Mrs. Teavee is a schoolteacher.
+She hears Mr. Wonka play a tune and immediately says "Rachmaninoff" - but the tune is actually from Mozart's The Marriage of Figaro, which sounds nothing like Rachmaninoff.
 She also smugly notes that she teaches geography to back up her assertion that Loompaland doesn't exist, but Mr. Wonka just rolls past this with "Then you know all about it!"

 Her son counts too, at least when it comes to television broadcasting.

 Lying Finger Cross: When Mr. Wonka gives the kids Everlasting Gobstoppers and makes them promise not to tell another living soul about them, all the kids but Charlie cross their fingers behind their back.